 The Armed Forces Health Professions Scholarship Program (AFHPSP) offers scholarships to medical and dental students through the Army, Navy and Air Force.
-The scholarships provide for full tuition and fees, reimbursement for books and supplies, and a monthly living stipend.
+The scholarship provides for full tuition and fees, reimbursement for books and supplies, and a monthly living stipend.
 For more information, contact your local medical programs recruiter, call the numbers below or access the information online.

 U.S. Air Force